dberman4/XTeam_20/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+We communicate in time and check if everyone finishe their tasks in time.
+If somebody get strggled in some points, we will meet in person and help them to finish.

 ## Add any other rules that your team establishes to help each other work effectively together